 Description: Biology offers an opportunity to explore diversity and interdependence in our living world.
-This course provides a general overview of major biological topics including the cell, genetics, biochemistry and interdependence of organisms, and related Earth science concepts.
-Through inquiry, students develop a conceptual understanding of biology as they acquire important information and refine their laboratory skills.
+This course provides a general overview of major biological topics including the cell, ecology, genetics, biochemistry and interdependence of organisms, and related Earth science concepts.
+Students will develop a conceptual understanding of biology as they acquire important information and refine their laboratory skills, through inquiry and 3-Dimensional teaching and learning strategies.

-0333 ZOOLOGY 5 Credits
+0333 ZOOLOGY

 Description: Zoology is an opportunity for students to explore the animal kingdom.
-In this lab course, students will use scientific inquiry to observe the behavior and interaction of animals in their environments.
-In addition, students will examine the structure and function of animal systems through the dissection of preserved specimens.
+In this lab course, students will use 3-Dimensional teaching and learning strategies to discover the various interactions and behaviors of animals in their environment and how humans are affecting the environment.
+In addition, students will examine the structure and function of animal systems through the dissections of preserved animals.
+Prerequisites: Biology

-0334 CHEMISTRY 10 Credits
+0334 CHEMISTRY

-Description: In Chemistry, students develop a strong understanding of atomic structure, chemical properties, periodicity, and reactions while enhancing critical thinking and lab skills through hands-on experiences.
+Description: In Chemistry, students develop a strong understanding of atomic structure, chemical properties, periodicity, and reactions while enhancing critical thinking and lab skills through hands-on experiences utilizing 3-Dimensional teaching and learning strategies.
 In addition, related space science concepts are explored.
 This college preparatory class is beneficial for all students going to college, not just students planning to major in science.
 Prerequisites: Algebra I (or concurrent enrollment in Algebra I/Geo: Foundations 2), and Biology